 CHOICE #2: GGSB COMPUTATIONAL TRACK - (3 REQUIRED COURSES AND 3 CORE ELECTIVES PLUS 2 ADDITIONAL ELECTIVES PLUS 2 ROTATIONS)

-ROTATIONS: Students are required to undertake short research projects in at least two different laboratories before beginning their dissertation research.
+ROTATIONS Students are required to undertake short research projects in at least two different laboratories before beginning their dissertation research.
 These rotations occur during the Winter or Spring and Summer quarters of the first academic year.
 Winter or Spring quarter rotations are 10 weeks long (part-time).
-Summer quarter rotations are five weeks long (full-time).
+Summer quarter rotations are five weeks long for two rotations or ten weeks long for one rotation (full-time).

 PRELIMINARY EXAMINATION: In September, before beginning the second year, students take a Preliminary Examination as a first step towards candidacy for their Ph.D.
 T